Artificial Intelligence Is Promising Much Better Future For Video Conferencing

-- Adoption of video conferencing platforms has surged due to the coronavirus pandemic.
+- The adoption of video conferencing platforms has surged due to the coronavirus pandemic.

 - The implementation of AI in video conferencing has already made video meetings better.

-- AI has made huge advances enhancing the convenience and quality of communications in the workplace.
+- AI has made huge advances in enhancing the convenience and quality of communications in the workplace.

 - AI is helping in three major areas enormously by driving innovation: natural language processing, meeting room analytics, and computer vision.

-- In future, AI is expected to influence and dominate video communication for a range of sophisticated technology solutions and strategic partnerships which can benefit from smarter devices.
+- In the future, AI is expected to influence and dominate video communication for a range of sophisticated technology solutions and strategic partnerships that can benefit from smarter devices.

 The adoption of video conferencing platforms has surged due to the coronavirus pandemic.
 Zoom, a video conferencing platform has reportedly seen an average of 200 million daily meeting participants at the beginning of 2020, compared to the 10 million participants in December 2019.
 As the fear of virus swept globally people started adopting technology to communicate, connect, and work.